 ‘That’s right, what do you need to know?’ he said, returning to his seat between the pair.

 ‘Where are we?’ began Levi quickly, finally seeing an opportunity for some answers to the myriad of questions filling his head.
 ‘What is this place?’

 ‘Alright, I’ll tell you what I can.
 I’ll warn you now, what I have to say may seem fantastic, bizarre even, but stay with me.’
 He settled himself onto the fleecy cover.
 ‘First of all, I need to explain what manner of place this is, but please save your questions until the end – I’m sure you’ll have a few.’

 Levi was suddenly not sure he would be able to ask questions even if he wanted to.
 He didn’t like the sound of ‘bizarre’ and his mouth suddenly felt like the ash-covered cauldron.
 He risked a glance at Poppy.
-He wasn’t sure whether it was a trick of the light, but he thought her face seemed deathly white.
+He couldn’t be certain whether it was a trick of the light, but he thought her face seemed deathly white.

 ‘I don’t have all the answers, I’m afraid,’ continued Seymour.
 ‘Stepping through that door should have taken us through to the inside of the abbey gatehouse.
 Agreed?’

 Both children nodded slowly as he went on.

 ‘Instead, we found ourselves in another world entirely.
 That in itself is fantastic, but there’s more.’